Language of instruction

 Course registration and deadlines

-Register via StudentWeb (http://studentweb.uib.no) before 1st of September
+Students should also register via StudentWeb (http://studentweb.uib.no) before deadline February 1st / September 1st

 Recommended previous knowledge